top of page

 Islay Folklore

-Our most recent issue isIslay Folklore - a set of six stamps retelling Islay folk tales, which was issued on 17th January 2022.
+Our Islay Folklore issue was released on 17th January 2022 - a set of six stamps retelling Islay folk tales.

-The artwork has been done by various memebrs of our family, each inspired by a different folk tale from Peggy Earl's Tales of Islay: Fact and Folklore (first published in 1980 and available from the Museum of Islay Life, Port Charlotte).
+The artwork has been done by various members of our family, each inspired by a different folk tale from Peggy Earl's Tales of Islay: Fact and Folklore (first published in 1980 and available from the Museum of Islay Life, Port Charlotte).

 The stamps reimagine the following folk stories: The Salmon of Knowledge, Godred Crovan and the Dragon, Captain Gorry's Ride, The Islay Hilt, The Water Horses and The Brollachan.